secretstartups/handbook/development/shadow/director-shadow-program.html.md

 1. Join the slack channel `#sec-growth-datascience-people-leaders`.
 1. Confirm you have been added to the [wayne shadow program google group](https://groups.google.com/a/gitlab.com/g/wayne-shadow-program/members) so you will have access to documents that may not be open to all GitLab team members (such as 1-1 meeting notes).
 1. If you are not designated an insider and would like to be potentially included in discussions of MNPI, request to be added to the [insider list](/handbook/legal/publiccompanyresources/).
+1. Join and participate in the slack channel `#wayne_shadow_program`

 For non-GitLab team member shadows:
-1. Plan to attend Zoom meetings that you get an invite to.
+1. Plan to attend Zoom meetings that you get an invited to.
+1. Participate in the slack channel `#wayne_shadow_program`

 ## What to do after you participate